elabftw/elabftw/doc/backup.rst

 -----------------------------------

 * Copy the docker-compose.yml somewhere safe.
+* Copy the `uploads` folder somewhere safe (make a zip or tar archive).

-Execute these commands to backup the MySQL database:
+* Backup the MySQL database:

 .. code-block:: bash